-HDSCS does not furnish, bill or receive payment for health care in the normal course of operations.
-HDSCS does not receive protected information for the purpose of carrying out its regular activities.
+HDSCS has not furnished, billed or received payment for health care in the normal course of operations.
+HDSCS has not received protected information for the purpose of carrying out its regular activities.
 Therefore, we believe that HDSCS is neither a Covered Entity nor a Business Associate, and is thus not directly bound by the provisions of HIPAA.
 However, we believe in the importance of privacy and security for PHI, and we safeguard it to the best of our ability.
 Our ethical obligation to do this wherever possible is no less than that of the hospitals we serve.

-To minimize the chance of PHI-related transmissions being overheard, HDSCS communicators use the lowest transmit power that is practical, and they choose radio frequencies with minimal activity, when available.
+To minimize the chance of PHI-related transmissions being overheard, HDSCS communicators have been trained to use the lowest transmit power that is practical, and they choose radio frequencies with minimal activity, when available.

 In over 35 years of service, HDSCS has transmitted patient orders, medication requests and laboratory results on many occasions.
 In one instance, we had to contact an insurance company to get authorization for a patient's admission and treatment.
 After the Placentia Metrolink train crash of 2002, we used our radios to help families locate two victims by inter-hospital messaging.
 In every case, the decision to send the message by radio was made by the hospital on the basis of urgency versus confidentiality.
 Hospital staff decided that urgency ruled in most, but not all cases.